User experience on trial ...

-If you are on the path of website development or would like to upgrade your existing website / store and you have heard of optimizing the user experience … you are on the right page.
+If you are on the path of website development or would like to upgrade your existing website / store and you have heard of optimizing the user experience, you are on the right page.

 We will also present the stages of the user experience design process.
-Of course, define what good user experience means to murder and what we gain from it. what our users gain.
+Of course, define what a good user experience basically means and what we gain or gain from it. what our users gain from it.

-As we said, the UX designer is concerned with process optimization.
+As we said, UX designer is concerned with process optimization.
 Whether it’s the process of shopping or browsing online recipes.
 That is why optimizing the user experience is such a successful step towards achieving the desired results on the website.

 Just moving a button or easier navigation can bring huge results to a company.

-When we talk about the study of competition, we do not mean lengthy processes of inquiry, interviews, surveys, etc. Of course, if we want a very broad and deeper understanding of the market, this is also the direction we can take.
-But at this point, we can only type our activity into the Google search engine and review who is present online, how they present themselves, and how they have structured websites.
+When we talk about study of competition </span >, we do not mean lengthy processes of inquiry, interviews, surveys, etc. Of course, if we want a very broad and deeper understanding of the market, this is also a direction we can take.
+But at this point, we can only type our activity into Google’s search engine and explore who’s online, how they present themselves, and how they have structured websites.

 Many times we will get a good insight into the current trends used in your industry and ideas on how to present yourself even better.